Six Ways to be a Better Negotiator

 Secondly, and this is the hardest part, find the ‘loss’.
 Before you start trying to find the loss in your business life, start with smaller everyday instances.
-Think about an everyday situation or offer that you were attracted to, particularly if the appeal was framed around gaining something and ask yourself, so where was the ‘loss’ in this scenario and in all honesty, what felt more powerful – the gain or the ‘loss’.
+Think about everyday situations or offers that you were attracted to, particularly if the appeal was framed around losing something and ask yourself, where was the ‘loss’ in this scenario, and in all honesty, what felt more powerful – the gain or the ‘loss’.

 3. Use your ‘Gut’ Instinct

 We all have a ‘gut’ instinct.

 Something that is telling us to follow a particular course of action.
 It’s hard to put our finger on what this is a lot of the time.

 Should you pay attention to it or not?